concourse/concourse/.github/pull_request_template.md

 ## Release Note
 <!--
-If needed, you can leave a detailed description here which will be used to generate the release note for the next version of Concourse.
+If needed, you can leave a list of detailed descriptions here which will be used to generate the release note for the next version of Concourse.
 The title of the PR will also be pulled into the release note.

+Example:
+* Reticulating splines is the new process Concourse uses to create the network of lines between jobs.
 -->

 ## Contributor Checklist